-Second, instead of aggregating all the contact history into a single connectivity graph, we sample the network on regular time intervals and analyze each snapshot separately (Section IV).
-Social-aware opportunistic routing schemes largely tend to aggregate contacts either using a sliding window approach (e.g., BubbleRap [8]) or accounting for the whole past events (e.g., SimBet [9]) to derive metrics about the nodes, e.g., centrality, average degree.
-But, [10] shows that both short and long time windows fail to differentiate the nodes according to their social metrics.
-Similarly, we compare these two approaches for hop analysis to see how local observations agree/disagree with the analysis of the static graph.
+We start with constructing the connectivity graph from a trace and explore the change in the network performance indicators, e.g., fraction of reached nodes, using the solution for all hops optimal path problem (Section III).
+This static graph aggregates all the contacts recorded in the trace into a contact graph.
+Alternatively, we sample the network on regular time intervals and analyze each time-aggregated graph separately (Section IV).
+Social-aware opportunistic routing schemes largely tend to aggregate contacts either using a sliding window approach (e.g., BubbleRap [8]) or accounting for the whole past events (e.g., SimBet [9]) to derive metrics about the nodes, e.g., centrality.
+However, [10] shows that both short and long time windows may fail to differentiate the nodes according to their social metrics.
+Similarly, we compare the two approaches for hop analysis to see how local observations agree/disagree with the analysis of the static graph.

-Finally, we simulate a hop-limited routing scheme to see the change in performance during operation (Section V).
+Finally, we simulate a hop-limited forwarding scheme to see

+the change in performance during the actual operation (Section V).
 Obviously, the third analysis explains the real effect of the hop count.
-However, the formers are also useful for estimating the network performance if they can provide similar conclusions to the third analysis.
+However, the formers are also useful for estimating the performance if they provide similar conclusions.